shahbazahmed1269/shahbazahmed1269.github.io/_posts/2026-06-16-claude-code-subagent-explosion.md

 layout: post
 title: "The 120-Second Swarm: How Claude Code Ate My 5-Hour Session Quota"
 date: 2026-06-16 17:00:00 +0530
-categories: [Engineering, AI]
-tags: [Claude Code, Anthropic, LLMOps, Post-Mortem]
+tags: [Claude-Code, Agentic-AI, LLMOps, Post-Mortem]
 ---

 Software has always had its classic failure modes — infinite loops and recursive calls.
 We learn to spot them.
 But agentic development has introduced an entirely new kind of failure modes.
 I am calling this particular variant the **Parallel Agent Fan-Out Explosion**.